proctorf/DH101/Schedule_converted.md

 **(NOT REQUIRED!
 Extra - Article on the "[Swamp Adder](https://archive.sdnhm.org/history/klauber/speckled.html#fn17)")**

-## Week 5: Hands-On Project Work and Text Analysis
+## Week 5: Hands-On Project Work and Text Analysis (February 18-20, 2025)
-**February 18-20, 2025**

-### Tuesday 2/18: INKY - Workday
+### Tuesday: INKY - Workday

 **IN CLASS WORKDAY on INKY Project (you will work independently and Shizza and I will be able to assist with any issues)**

-### Thursday 2/20: Text Analysis - Distant Reading & Case Studies / Voyant and Nocodefunction.com
+### Thursday: Text Analysis - Distant Reading & Case Studies / Voyant and Nocodefunction.com

 "Seven ways humanists are using computers to understand texts," Ted Underwood, 2015, [http://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text](http://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text)